 All full-time faculty are expected to undergo and complete the faculty annual evaluation process.
-The process is an annual review of the achievements and activities in the areas of research/creativity, teaching and service.
+The process is an annual review of the achievements and activities in the areas of research/creative activities, teaching and service.
 The evaluation documents the activities faculty have undertaken in their goals of being excellent teachers, outstanding scholars, and citizens of the academic community.
-Annual assessment in the AFE by self, peers, and the Chair of the department should guide faculty toward reappointment, promotion, tenure, post-tenure, and assist in deciding award recognitions.
+Annual assessment in the AFE by self, peers, and the Chair of the department or Associate Dean of a school should guide faculty toward reappointment, promotion, tenure, post-tenure, and assist in deciding award recognitions.